 - Decide when to wake up and when to go to bed? - Go for a walk when they want to? - Take a bath rather than a shower if they want?
-Take it when they want? - Regulate the temperature in their room or apartment? - Use their own furniture and arrange it in any way they like? - Have a pet if they want to? - Choose what to eat at each meal, when to eat and who to eat with? - Cook if they want to? - Entertain family and friends in a private place? - Go somewhere whenever they want to go?
+Take it when they want? - Regulate the temperature in their room or apartment? - Use their own furniture and arrange it in a way they like? - Have a pet if they want to? - Choose what to eat at each meal, when to eat, and with whom to eat? - Cook or prepare food if they want to? - Entertain family and friends in a private place? - Go out when they want to go?